CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 ###1.
 Unmark a single task
 Type `mark 36`.
 ####Result
 Task with index 36 is marked as completed, shifting from **Done** column to **Do It Soon** column, and there is no more completion time under the task name.
 Also, it is highlighted in purple borders.
+If there are multiple `<id>`s, they should be separated by commas, space, or input as a range.

 ###2.
 Unmark multiple tasks
 Type `mark 37-40`.